midonet/midonet/README.md

 ### brain

-This contains the various pieces that compose the Midonet controller node `brain`.
-Controller nodes take care of orchestrating the configuration of all Midonet subcomponents, as well as coordinating with other external devices and systems, such as VTEP switches, the backend services holding our Network State DataBase (e.g: Zookeeper and Cassandra), etc.
+This contains the various pieces that compose each of the nodes in Midonet's distributed controller (`brain`).
+Controller nodes take care of orchestrating the configuration of all Midonet subcomponents, as well as coordinating with other external devices and systems, such as VTEP switches, the backend services holding our Network State DataBase (e.g:
+Zookeeper and Cassandra), etc.

 ### packets